devnepal2025/devnepal.org/_posts/2021-07-24-second-monthly-meetup-event-report.md

 {% include image.html path="blogs/meetups/meetup2/call-for-proposal.jpg" %}

-The promotion of the event started on 27th June with the announcement of the Lightning Speaker, Mr. Nikhil Aryal on the TECH Setu’s official Facebook page.
+The promotion of the event started on 27th June with the announcement of the Lightning Speaker, Mr. Nikhil Aryal on the Developers Association of Nepal’s official Facebook page.
 The registration form was opened from the very first day.
 We used social platforms like Facebook and LinkedIn as our outreach and promotion platforms.
 Similarly, with a time gap of a day, we kept on posting about our event to grab the necessary attention of the potential audience.

 The announcement of second Industry Speaker Miss Sima Thapa and then as Lightning Speakers was Mr. Budh Ram Gurung and Ebraj Gurung was announced by a couple of days after the previous speaker’s announcement.